 She then discovered a deeper interest in psychology because she wanted to explore the “most sophisticated computer in the world” — the human brain.

-While pursuing her master’s degree in psychology at Harvard Extension School, Khayretdinova had the chance to learn how neuroscience research is conducted in academia and learned that there was an opportunity to utilize technology, data science, and machine learning to a greater extent in research.
+While pursuing her master’s degree in psychology at Harvard Extension School, Khayretdinova had the chance to learn how neuroscience research is conducted in academia.
+She found an opportunity to utilize technology, data science, and machine learning to a greater extent in research.

 “And all of this stimulated me to combine those fields together in order to facilitate progress in this field; try something new, make it faster,” she said.
 “I thought there was an opportunity to do something about that.”